kartva/keymashed/README.md

 }
 ```

-The userspace code interacts with the eBPF filter using the `bpf_obj_get` and `bpf_map_update_elem` functions from `libbpf`.
+The [userspace code](rust-userspace/src/bpf.rs) interacts with the eBPF filter using the `bpf_obj_get` and `bpf_map_update_elem` functions from `libbpf`.

 ### Real-time UDP streaming
+[UDP is the user-datagram protocol](https://en.wikipedia.org/wiki/User_Datagram_Protocol), commonly used for multimedia streaming applications due to its packet-oriented and unreliable nature.
+The real-time protocol (RTP) is built on top of UDP.

 I decided to re-invent the real-time protocol (RTP) from scratch, with a focus on reducing copies as much as possible.
-It makes heavy use of the `zerocopy` crate and const generics and supports `?Sized` types.
+It makes heavy use of the [`zerocopy`](https://github.com/google/zerocopy) crate and const generics and supports `?Sized` types.
 Have a look at the [rtp module](rust-userspace/src/rtp.rs) if you're curious - the code is well-commented if dense.
 High-level summary:
-- maintain a circular buffer with slots for packets, putting incomding packets into slots as received
+- maintain a circular buffer with slots for packets, putting incoming packets into slots as received
-- consume one slot at a time which may or may not contain a packet (it may be lost/late). if a packet arrives after having been consumed (late), it will be discarded.
+- consume one slot at a time which may or may not contain a packet (it may be lost/late).
+If a packet arrives after having been consumed (late), it will be discarded.

 An example of video playback with heavy packet loss (intensity of background <big>∝</big> packet loss):